dannyelcf/udacity-dand/core-course-05-exploratory-data-analysis/project-05-explore-and-summarize-data/project_05.md

 ### Issue Time Spent

 Issue time spent is the total time spent solving the issue.
 It is a derivation of the sum of `log_time_spent`.
-In the dataset, issue time spent is represented in seconds.
+In the data set, issue time spent is represented in seconds.
 The plot below shows its distribution per hour.